VenkataSubhash96/reward-system/README.md

 * Install **ruby 2.7.2**: `rbenv install 2.7.2`
 * Set **ruby 2.7.2** as local version in the project directory: `rbenv local 2.7.2`
 * Run `bundle install` to install the gems

+## Running the application

+### Running in local

+* Run `ruby reward_system.rb` - This will start a HTTP server on the port 4567
+* Go to `http://localhost:4567/` to view the root page.
+* Go to `http://localhost:4567/upload` to get the form for uploading the input file.

 ## Running tests